 Quiz: Will These Monarch Look-Alikes Fool You?

-Each spring I search desperately in butterfly gardens, hoping to catch a glimpse of a monarch butterfly.
+Each year I search desperately in butterfly gardens, hoping to catch a glimpse of a monarch butterfly.
 I’ll admit, there are a few butterfly species that trick me.
 The viceroy and queen butterflies are easy to confuse with monarchs.
-This guide and quiz will hopefully help you (and me) improve identification skills so that these look-alikes don’t fool us anymore.
-First, learn how to distinguish monarchs from their look-alikes, then put your skills to the test!
+This guide and quiz will hopefully help you (and me) improve identification skills so that these look-alikes don’t confuse us anymore.
+First, learn how to distinguish monarchs from similar-looking queens and viceroys, then put your skills to the test!

 Viceroy vs Monarch